- Monroe One

 Weekly Incentives

-Each week, students have the opportunity to earn a preferred activity based on their daily demonstration of social emotional skills.
+Each week, students have the opportunity to earn a preferred activity based on their daily demonstration of social-emotional skills.
 On Thursdays, students review their skill data with staff and select one of the incentive choices to participate in on Fridays.
 There are four levels of choices.
 Everyone earns an incentive, but the level depends on their success in demonstrating positive social-emotional skills throughout the week.

 PEER (Peer Educators Enhancing Relationships)